GLOBAL MARKETS-Shares extend rally, euro firm in pre-ECB jockeying

 U.S. crude eased 50 cents to $99.23 a barrel.
 It also lost around 2 percent on Tuesday, amid expectations domestic inventories would grow.

-Spot gold recovered to $1,293.02 an ounce having slid to a seven-week low of $1,277.29 on Tuesday.
+Spot gold was sulking at $1,283.40 an ounce.
+It touched a seven-week low of $1,277.29 on Tuesday.
 (Additional reporting by Wayne Cole in Sydney; Editing by Larry King)

 * But AB Bernstein says OPEC cuts are about to bite (Updates prices)